RaghuTheFire/I2C-Linux/README.md

 **Common Uses:**

-1. **Sensors:**Connecting temperature sensors, accelerometers, and other types of sensors to microcontrollers.
+1.**Sensors:** Connecting temperature sensors, accelerometers, and other types of sensors to microcontrollers.
-2. **Real-Time Clocks (RTC):**Communicating with RTC modules to keep track of time.
+2.**Real-Time Clocks (RTC):**Communicating with RTC modules to keep track of time.
-3. **EEPROMs:**Reading from and writing to EEPROM memory.
+3.**EEPROMs:**Reading from and writing to EEPROM memory.
-4. **Display Modules:** Interfacing with character and graphic displays.
+4.**Display Modules:** Interfacing with character and graphic displays.

 **Advantages:**